 Any one of the following could cause people to notice a slight smell or taste in their drinking water:

 Much of our drinking water is obtained by treating waters taken from rivers and reservoirs.
 In summer, these waters sometimes have a musty or earthy smell or taste before they are treated.
 Treatment removes most of these smells and tastes, but less so in hot and dry weather.

 No. The slight smell or taste is harmless, however if you notice a strong musty or earthy taste or smell you should contact Scottish Water.

-The content of water is complex and varies from area to area, often because of the different rocks and soils through which it passes.
+The content of water is complex and varies from area to area, often because of the different rocks and soils it passes through.